 Experienced participants focus on where they

-conduct their project activities, indicating that sense of place is important
+conduct their project activities, indicating that a sense of place is important

 to volunteers.